 E-3.2.1 The lot which has been found satisfactory under E-3.1 shall then he tested for tensile strength, cut-out and filling, use with stylus, legibility and bursting strength.

-E-3.2.2 The number of tests to be conducted for each of these characteristics depends on the lot size and shall be as given in co1 5 of Table 1.
+E-3.2.2 The number of tests to be conducted for each of these characteristics depends on the lot size and shall be as given in co1 (5) of Table 1.
 For this purpose, sufficient number of sheets shall be withdrawn from the sample selected under E.2.4 and these sheets shall be subjected to tests for elongation, tensile strength, bursting factor, cut-outs and filling, use with stylus and legibility.

 E-3.2.3 A lot shall be declared as conforming to the requirements of the characteristics mentioned above, if for each of the characteristics, all the tests individually satisfy the corresponding requirements.